Iowa Withholding Tax Information

 Recipients of benefits may choose to have state income tax withheld from the benefit payments at a rate of 5 percent.
 Questions concerning state unemployment are answered by Iowa Workforce Development at 1-866-239-0843.

 Exemptions from Iowa withholding follow the guidelines of the Internal Revenue Service, with the following exceptions:

 Domestic workers and clergy are generally excluded from Iowa tax withholding requirements.
 However, if they anticipate an Iowa tax liability of $200 or more and are not subject to withholding, they may be required to submit quarterly estimated payments.

 Interest and dividends are not subject to Iowa withholding.

 Film or Television Production - Nonresidents

-Wages of nonresidents engaged in film production or television production are not subject to Iowa withholding tax if the withholding agent provides certain information to the Department.
-The following information must be included:
+Wages of nonresidents engaged in film production or television production may not be subject to Iowa withholding tax if an exemption has been filed.
+Applications for exemption must include:

 - Each nonresident employee’s name and permanent address;